Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

+Note that if $(\lambda_1,\lambda_2)$ is on the \emph{boundary} of the amoeba, then $\zeta$ is real and so by Proposition \ref{logslope}, $\phi$ cannot define an embedding.

-If $(\lambda_1,\lambda_2)$ is an interior simple zero, then we show in Lemma \ref{tgraph} below that the realization $\phi_1$ defined from $\Re(G(w))K_{wb}F(b)$ is a ``T-graph embedding" (see definition there), mapping each white face to a convex polygon.
+\begin{proof} If $(\lambda_1,\lambda_2)$ is an interior simple zero, then we show in Lemma \ref{tgraph} below that the realization $\phi_1$ defined from $\Re(G(w))K_{wb}F(b)$ is a ``T-graph embedding" (see definition in Section~\ref{subsec:periodicTgraphs}), mapping each white face to a convex polygon.
 (This result is stated in \cite{Kenyon2004} without proof).
 In particular for $\phi_1$ the sum of the angles of white polygons at vertices of $\tilde\G^*$ is $\pi$.
 This implies that for the realization defined by $\phi$, the sum of angles of the white polygons at vertices of $\tilde\G^*$ is also $\pi$, since these polygons are simply scaled copies of those for $\phi_1$.
 Likewise the realization $\phi_2$ defined from $G(w)K_{wb}\Re(F(b))$ is a T-graph embedding, mapping each black face to a convex polygon.
 It suffices to show that the orientations of $\phi_1$ and $\phi_2$ agree.
 Note that the realization defined by $\overline{G(w)}K_{wb}\Re(F(b))$ is also a T-graph embedding with the \emph{reverse} orientation to that of $\phi_2$.
 Thus the orientations of the white and black faces agree in exactly one of $\phi$ or $\hat\phi$.
 We claim that they agree in $\phi$, not $\hat\phi$.
-This is a consequence of Lemma~\ref{phihatbdd} below.
+This is a consequence of Lemma~\ref{bound_simple} below.
 Thus $\phi$ is a local homeomorphism.

-By Remark~\ref{rem:phiperiodic} and Proposition \ref{logslope}, $\phi$ is periodic with nonzero periods (at interior simple zeros the $P_{\lambda_i}$ are nonzero) and so $\phi$ is proper, and thus a global embedding (a proper local homeomorphism is a covering map).
+By Remark~\ref{rem:phiperiodic} and Proposition \ref{logslope}, the image of $\phi$ is periodic with nonzero periods (at interior simple zeros the $P_{\lambda_i}$ are nonzero) and so $\phi$ is proper, and thus a global embedding (a proper local homeomorphism is a covering map).

-If $(\lambda_1,\lambda_2)$ is a double zero then one can argue similarly as above; the question of orientation is resolved by taking a limit of simple zeros, since the embeddings depend continuously on $(\lambda_1,\lambda_2)$. \end{proof}
+If $(\lambda_1,\lambda_2)$ is a real node then one can argue similarly as above; the question of orientation is resolved by taking a limit of simple zeros, since the embeddings depend continuously on $(\lambda_1,\lambda_2)$. \end{proof}